ICE out of San Francisco courts! : Indybay

 - deter ICE from taking people

-- walk people to their transportation home, to reduce their chances of being abducted in transit
+- walk people to their transportation home (if/as requested), to reduce their chances of being abducted in transit

 - encourage oncoming traffic to honk in support :)

 Court is in session from 8am - 4pm.
-Including cleanup & last call for accompaniment home, we're outside from 8am - 4:30pm / 4:45pm.
+Including cleanup & last call for accompaniment home, we're outside from 8am to 4:30pm / 4:45pm.

 100 Montgomery is 1 block away from Montgomery BART (or only a few steps away, if you take the stairs at the 44 Montgomery exit).